• Skip to primary navigation

 Maintain Your Means of Livelihood

-If possible, mothers should maintain their jobs after having children.
+Many women prefer to maintain some kind of livelihood after having children.
 Although challenging, it’s possible to juggle work outside the home and caring for children.
 Daycare and childcare services are usually available, and sometimes a willing family member can help out with the kids.
-Keeping a job means mothers can maintain their financial freedom, and continue to reach their goals, like saving money for retirement.

 Don’t Let Mom Guilt Get the Better of You